 In many car accidents, one or more of the vehicles involved catches fire during or immediately after the accident, potentially causing extremely serious burns to the people inside them.
 Burns can be extremely painful, require long-term medical treatment, and leave victims with scarring and disfigurement that can last a lifetime.

-What to Do after a Charleston Car Accident
+What to Do after a South Carolina Car Accident

 Become a better-prepared driver by learning these after-an-accident basics.

 Car accidents can range from slight fender benders to full-on catastrophes, but no matter what kind of accident you’ve been involved in, it’s important to put safety first.
 If anyone has been seriously hurt in the accident, call 911 immediately.

 After establishing primary safety, there are several important steps that you should take: